If you want the most powerful current-generation console with the widest library of AAA games, then the

 Console damage and component failure happen every day, and many gamers are devastated to learn that the only way to start gaming again is to pay full price for a brand new console.
 But there’s a simple and easy way to avoid this scenario completely.

-With an extended console warranty from Upsie, you’re protected against damage and failures of all sorts.
+extended console warranty from Upsie, you’re protected against damage and failures of all sorts.
 With 2 or 3 years of coverage (including accident protection), you’re covered no matter what goes wrong with your PlayStation 4.

 What are you waiting for?
 Get covered today!